cyberark/conjur-service-broker-go/README.md

     separately.

-    In TAS or PCF version 2.0+, when the service broker creates the identity for your application in Conjur, it automatically adds it to a Conjur Layer representing the `Organization` and `Space` where the application is deployed.
-These layers may be used to control secret access at the org or space level, rather than the application host itself.
+    In TAS or PCF version 2.0+, when the service broker creates the identity for your application in Conjur, it automatically adds it to a Conjur Group representing the `Organization` and `Space` where the application is deployed.
+These groups may be used to control secret access at the org or space level, rather than the application host itself.

     ##### Space-scoped Identity